 Hybrid Solar Power with and without batteries

 In a hybrid solar power system, you may rely on solar power and battery backup.
 This may be the case if you want to minimize the use of grid power and prefer solar power day and night.
-For example, if you are living near to a utility grid that is not reliable or very expensive, or frequently disastrous.
+For example, if you are living near a utility grid that is not reliable or very expensive, or frequently disastrous.
 Or you are living in an area with no net metering available for consumers because a grid-tied system needs a net metering system for your grid.
 In these cases, you may need hybrid solar power with battery backup.

 Off-grid Solar Power with Batteries